-Harvey: No let-up for rescuers in drenched Texas
+Houston could see 10 more inches of rain tonight

 Many roads impassable

-In a Sunday news conference, Abbott said, "We want to stress when there is heavy rainfall and flooding, the importance of staying off the road.
+In a Sunday news conference, Gov. Abbott said, "We want to stress when there is heavy rainfall and flooding, the importance of staying off the road.
 If you drive into water, you're taking your life into your own hands."

 Portions of major highways, including Interstates 10, 45 and 610, were submerged and unnavigable.
 Houston resident Dion Laurent said the White Oak Bayou flooded I-10 and I-45.